austinmpask/Goren/README.md

 ### Try the demo

-1. Compatibility: **Linux, Windows (via WSL)**
+1. Compatibility: **Linux, Windows (via WSL only)**
-   - This is due to how window dimensions are read, which is crucial for frame synchronization.
+   - This is due to how keyboard inputs are read.
+Mac and Windows (outside of WSL) are unsupported at this time.
 I aim to implement a cross platform solution when I have time, but at the moment this whole thing is a proof of concept / technical demo.
 2. Adjust your terminal
    1. Zoom way out or change your terminal font size for the best experience.
 A pixel in Goren is 2 characters wide.
 You may encounter issues if you attempt to run Goren without adequate screen real estate.
    2. Ensure your terminal supports 8 bit color.
 Most do, but if you need a recommendation I suggest [Alacritty](https://alacritty.org/)